mmcdermott/MEDS_transforms/preprocessing_operation_prototypes.md

    data that is not within pre-identified ranges of time on a per-patient basis).
 3. Filtering individual measurements from the data based on some criteria (e.g., removing measurements that have codes that are not included in the overall vocabulary, etc.).
-4. Occluding features from individual measurements from the data based on some criteria (e.g., occluding outlier numerical values or infrequent codes, etc.)

 #### Filtering Patients